Pustular Psoriasis Treatment

-Pustular psoriasis can be controller with Psoriasis-Ltd III.
+Psoriasis-Ltd III is an excellent treatment for pustular psoriasis.
 First wash the affected area with warm soapy water (some of the soaps we recommend are the following: Dove 'Sensitive Skin Unscented Beauty Bar' and Neutrogena (the transparent facial bar) "dry skin formula - fragrance free"). .
 Once the area is washed, leave the affected skin area wet.
 Glide the Psoriasis-Ltd III disk over the area, for no more than a few seconds, with Psoriasis-Ltd III less is more.
 Within 10 seconds the Psoriasis-Ltd III will be dry.
 Finally add a small amount of jojoba oil or safflower oil to the skin.
 This will help the skin stay moist throughout the day.

 Symptoms of Pustular Psoriasis